CS157A-Team24/FinalReport/FinalReport.md

 ## Non-functional Issues
 ### Graphical User Interface (GUI):
 There are many design principles when it comes to web design.
-For our website, we will use seven most popular principles, which are Visual Hierachy, Divine Proportions, Hick's Law, Fitt's Law, Rule of Thirds, Gestalt Design Laws, and White Space and Clean Design.
+For our website, we will use seven most popular principles, which are Visual Hierarchy, Divine Proportions, Hick's Law, Fitt's Law, Rule of Thirds, Gestalt Design Laws, and White Space and Clean Design.

-+ Visual Hierachy: Certain parts of our website will be more important than others.
++ Visual Hierarchy: Certain parts of our website will be more important than others.
 We want to make those parts easily been seen and noticed by users.
-For examples the account button, the scrolling posts, the filters, and the search box.
+For example the account button, the scrolling posts, the filters, and the search box.
 + Divine Proportions: The layout, the size of each components should follow the golden ratio which is 1.618.
 For example, if the layout width is 1200px, the width of the content area should be 742px.
 + Hick's Law: "Hick’s Law says that with every additional choice increases the time required to take a decision."
-So, we plan to minimum the options for dropdown menu buttons.
-This will encourage new users tring new functions.
+So, we plan to minimize the options for dropdown menu buttons.
+This will encourage new users trying new functions.
 + Fitt't Law: Button's size needs to follow a set of rules.
 The size of the button is proportion to its using-frequency.
 + Rule of Thirds: Since our website will allow users to upload pictures.
 The size of a picture needs to follow the rule of thirds to make it more interesting.
 + Gestalt Design Laws: Filter buttons, sorting buttons will be grouped together.
 Buttons will have consistent sizes.
 + White Space and Clean Design: Website without white/blank space is hard to navigate.
 So, we will use white space to divide the components, boxes that have different functions.

 ### Security
-+ User accounts need to be highly protected.
-We don't want their personal information leaked or hacked.
-+ Passwords won't be store in blank text, it will be hashed.
-+ We will use https protocol for our web server to make sure the connection between users and server are encrypted.

 ### Access Control
 + Anyone with internet can access the website
 + A user will be able to view posts/channels and search without logging in